unicef/projectconnect-game/README.md

 ## 🎮 App

-The app is live at https://game.projectconnect.world for anyone to play!
+The app was live online between 2020 and 2022, but it is no longer available online.
+It was played 240,000 times by about 800 different people through a small number of corporate partnership programs.
+It was never released to the general public.

 ## 📂 Roadmap